 “Let us begin with your oath, repeat after me,” Edward began.
 “I, Deceit.”
 Deceit repeated Edward’s words as he pulled her from the ground and swung her, over hand, into the shoulder of one of the HP Troopers.
 Deceit’s blade had cleaved through the armored mech suit, stopping halfway through the chest of the soldier inside.
 “From hence forth I shall hold true to this belief,” Edward continued as he kicked the trooper off of Deceit’s blade.
 Deceit continued to repeat every word that Edward spoke.
-“I am a Wall.”
+“I am a Ram.”
 One of the remaining two troopers swung his hammer hard against Edward from the side.
 The Hammer shattered against Edwards stance.
 All the pain from the shower of bullets, still impacting him from all sides had built up within him, transforming into strength.
 “Pain is pleasure.”
 He slammed Deceit’s pummel into the trooper’s side, forcing him down on one knee, and then headbutted him.
 “Pleasure is strength.”
 The trooper fell limp at Edwards feet.
 He then turned his attention to the last HP Trooper in his way.
 “This is the way of the Iron Ram.”
 Edward walked towards the trooper as he showered Edward in explosive ammunition.
 Each shot building upon Edward’s growing energy.
 Edward got in close and cut the trooper clean in half with Deceit’s blade, which was surging with power from Edwards brutal trial.
 Deceit repeated the final words of her oath back to Edward.
 “Do you remember yet?”
 Edward asked Deceit.

 Deceit found herself in her angelic form looking down at a young Fennec Fox of the Northlands wearing a chainmail scarf.
 He was head-butting the same rock over and over again, shouting “Iron!
 Ram!” each time.